ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Sunbury American._](https://chroniclingamerica.loc.gov/lccn/sn84026403/1866-08-18/ed-1/seq-1)

 #### 1866-08-18 &middot; Sunbury, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-evoted
-to only tbo tasbionabio literature or tue day.
-If you would qualify her for conversation,
-you must give her something to talk about
-give nor education witn tuis actual woria
-and its transpiring events.
-Urge her to
-read tho newspaper, and becomo familiar
-with the present character and improve
-ments of our race.
-History is of some im-
 Eortancc, but the past world is dead and we
 ave nothing to do with it.
 Our thoughts
 and our concerns should bo for. tho present